alex1ozr/LearnDotNet/Interviews/Questions.md

 ### Data structures and Algorythms
 1. Dictionary and HashTable - what for?
+    - Why O(1) for adding and finding in c# dictionary? questions about collision
-2. Big-O notation
+3. Big-O notation
-3. DateTime vs DateTimeOffset vs TimeSpan
+4. DateTime vs DateTimeOffset vs TimeSpan
-4. List vs LinkedList
+5. List vs LinkedList vs Array

 ### Principles / Patterns
 1. Design pattern / antipattern (which design patterns you know?)